 After almost 7 years traveling and visiting 100 countries I finally embarked one of those big ships I had always been willing to go on.
 My first cruise was a fact!
-In Barcelona I went on board the Crown Princess of Princess Cruises and set sail for a 7-day cruise on the Mediterranean Sea towards Rome.
-As I was extremely excited and wanted to go in with zero expectations I did not do any research about a what to expect on a first cruise.
-For you though I wrote this guide with first time cruise tips so you get some inside tips and cruise do’s and don’ts.
+In Barcelona I went on board the Crown Princess of Princess Cruises and set sail for a 7-day cruise on the Mediterranean towards Rome.
+As I was extremely excited and wanted to go in with zero expectations, I did not do any research about a what to expect on a first cruise.
+For you though I wrote this guide with first time cruise tips so you get an idea of cruise do’s and don’ts.

 Still grateful to the moon and back for how my passion for traveling turned into a lifestyle of a professional travel blogger.
 It is now almost 7 years ago that I quit my job and started traveling.
 Now exactly 100 countries later one of my dreams came true: going on a cruise for the first time.
 All these tips come from the bottom of my heart and I hope they are helpful for your first cruise trip some day soon.

 In October 2019 I was able to join to first cruise of the Princess Cruises new ship: Sky Princess.
 An amazing new masterpiece of Princess Cruises and I was able to be on the first sail ever.